eMerchantPay/woocommerce-emp-plugin/README.md

 eMerchantPay Gateway Module for WooCommerce
 ===========================================

-This is a Payment Module for eMerchantPay that gives you the ability to process payments through eMerchantPay's Payment Gateway - Genesis.
+This is a Payment Module for WooCommerce that gives you the ability to process payments through eMerchantPay's Payment Gateway - Genesis.

 Requirements
 ------------